-I took a step by step approach with many pictures so I could just about walk you through the process as easy as possible without actually being there to help you.
+I took a step-by-step approach with many pictures so I could just about walk you through the process as easily as possible without actually being there to help you.
 As I closed my pool this fall, I took very detailed pictures to help me animate the procedure so you won't run into any problems.
 If you have any problems or questions, just shoot me a comment, and I will answer it ASAP because, at this time of the year, time is of the essence.

 Step 1: Preparing for Winter

 First and foremost, your pool needs to be totally clean and the pH, alkalinity, hardness, and chlorine levels need to be set to their ideal levels.
 This is the most important step because if you close a dirty pool, it will only get worse throughout the winter.
 So clean it, set it, and forget it!

 Step 2: Buy a Winterizing Kit

 I had to buy two kits this year because the company I buy my winterizing kits from stopped selling the large kits for 25,000-gallon pools.
 You'll aso want to purchase a disposable floating chlorine dispenser that will float around your pool when the pool isn't frozen- it will keep the water clear, and it helps kill any algae that attempt grow on the warm spring days.

 Step 3: Start Adding the Winterizing Kit